adegokeGit/adegokeGit/README.md

 ### 📂 Featured Projects:
 - **E-com Customer Segmentaion**: A customer segmentaion analysis for an E-commerce venture using  K-Means Clustering in Python
+- **The Logistics "Leakage" & Regional Margin Map**: Identifying Logistics Leakage by State for an eCommerce brand that offers free shipping

 ---